pococms/website/docs/glossary.md

 When rendered as an HTML page using the PocoDocs theme, you'll also see a header, nav, aside, and footer.
 Those are *not* part of the article.
 They're known as page [layout elements](#layout-element).

+## burger menu

+The navigation menu that appears only on small format screens, such as phones.
+It is a simple list of links that replaces the [header](#header), which often has too many links or bulky brand identification to fit comfortably on the small screen.

 ## code block